typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 - **typesense**
   - Official javascript client for typesense.
-  - It's not strictly required for the UI aspect but if you need to interact with the Typesense server directly from the NextJS API routes, it's needed.
+  - It isn’t required for the UI, but it is needed if you want to interact with the Typesense server from Next.js API routes.
 - **react-instantsearch**
   - A react library from Algolia that provides ready-to-use UI components for building search interfaces.
-  - Offers components like SearchBox, Hits, etc that helps with easily obtaining search results, abstracts state management, URL synchronization and other complex stuff.
+  - Offers components like SearchBox, Hits and others that make displaying search results easy.
+  - It also abstracts state management, URL synchronization and other complex stuff.
   - By itself, it's designed to work with Algolia's hosted search service and not typesense
 - **typesense-instantsearch-adapter**
   - This is the key library that acts as a bridge between the `react-instantsearch` and our self-hosted typesense server